Early careers

 We take candidate professional conduct very seriously.
 This means we undertake periodic reviews of candidate applications to identify activity we believe undermines the integrity of our recruitment process.
 This includes, but is not limited to, comparing candidate video interview responses, assessing if transcripts are identical and proactively looking for duplicate accounts across our systems.
 Where we find evidence of undermining our recruitment processes, you will be disqualified from our recruitment process.

 You’re restricted to one application at a time with student recruitment.
-In addition, if you are unsuccessful or withdraw from our process, you’ll need to wait six months from the date you completed the first stage online assessment before re-applying.
+If you’re unsuccessful or withdraw from our process you’ll need to wait six months from the date you submitted your application before re-applying.
 For these purposes, the definition of an 'application' also includes any roles that you have been made an offer for.
 Therefore if you have been offered / accepted a role, you cannot apply to another vacancy.
-Please take the time to check that you're able to make a new application to us now.
-Our employees act with honesty and integrity so we expect the same from you.
-If you already work at PwC, please ensure that you have contacted the student recruitment team to discuss your application before you proceed.
-We take any attempts to circumvent this policy very seriously.
+Our people act with honesty and integrity so we expect the same from you.

 Before you apply